India–Israel relations

-India and Israel maintain a close and multifaceted bilateral relationship, underpinned by strategic interests, and a history of cooperation across various sectors.
-Over the years, Israel has emerged as one of India's key partners in areas such as defense, agriculture, science and technology, and counter-terrorism.
-The partnership is characterized by high-level political engagement, increasing economic ties, and collaboration in innovation and security, reflecting a steady deepening of ties between the two countries.

 Since the 1990s, the Republic of India and the State of Israel have had a comprehensive economic, military, and political relationship.
 In 1947, India voted against the United Nations Partition Plan for Palestine, but nonetheless recognized Israeli sovereignty in 1950.
 Israel opened a consulate in Bombay in 1953.
-Collaboration gradually increased as Israel became a key Indian ally amidst the India–Pakistan conflict; Israel supplied India with armaments, ammunition, and intelligence during the Indo-Pakistani War of 1971 and the Indo-Pakistani War of 1999.
+Collaboration gradually increased as Israel became a key Indian ally amidst the India–Pakistan conflict; Israel supplied India with armaments, ammunition, and intelligence during the Indo-Pakistani war of 1971 and the Indo-Pakistani war of 1999 (in Kargil).
 Full diplomatic relations were established in 1992, when India opened an embassy in Tel Aviv and Israel opened an embassy in New Delhi.
 Both countries are members of the I2U2 Group, formed in October 2021, and have stated that they have a strong bilateral relationship, sharing similarities in spirit and facing common challenges, increasingly cooperating in the industrial and technological sectors.